RoadieHQ/marketing-site/content/docs/details/techdocs/index.md

 - [mkdocs-glightbox](https://github.com/blueswen/mkdocs-glightbox) - displays images, iframes, inline content and videos
 - [markdown-inline-mermaid](https://github.com/mermaid-js/mermaid) - generates diagrams from markdown-like text.
 - [mkdocs-kroki-plugin](https://github.com/AVATEAM-IT-SYSTEMHAUS/mkdocs-kroki-plugin) - A diagram library supporting multiple different diagram formats.
 See https://kroki.io/ for more information.
+- [mkdocs-print-site-plugin](https://timvink.github.io/mkdocs-print-site-plugin/index.html) - Allows you to render a whole doc with all pages so that you can export it to PDF or HTML via the browser.

 **NB: To use these plugins you must include them in your `mkdocs.yml` file like so:**